-As you search for a title loan you may see the term “lien free title” as a requirement for a title loan.
-This is a common requirement.
-So, what is a lien?
+As you search for a car title loan you will most likely see the term “lien free title” as a requirement.
+This is a common title loan requirement.
+So, as a result, frequently asked question is “what is a lien?”

 Other Vehicle Lien Types